-These ruins are located on tiny islands to the south and feature remains of two prominent African trading ports, popularly used during the 13th and 14th centuries.
-Here the Great Mosque of Kilwa is the oldest standing mosque on the East African coast, and its UNESCO designation is due mainly to the outstanding architectural feats.
+These ruins are located on tiny islands to the south and feature remains of two prominent African trading ports, popularly used during the 13th century and 14th century.
+Here the Great Mosque of Kilwa is the oldest standing mosque on East Africa’s coast, and its UNESCO designation is due mainly to the outstanding architectural feats.
 Read more on the UNESCO listing here: (source)

 There are 195 countries in the world.
 Seven continents.
 The world teems with adventure and experiences at every turn that can change you forever.
 So how do you choose where to go and what to see?
 We suggest you start with UNESCO.
 Map their World Heritage Sites bubbling over with historical, cultural, and natural relevance and then get out there and explore.
 Tanzania is a perfect place to find such relics, and Easy Travel can facilitate journeys to any of them.
 Contact us today.

 Getting You There?